zzh20188/Action-Build/README-en.md

 -- Support setting branches and custom version identifiers.
 ```
-Set Branch:Change the original susfs-main to another susfs-* branch.
-Please modify it according to the channel name in the SukiSU Ultra repository.
-Do not change this unless you are a developer.
+Set Branch: Change the original `susfs-main` to another `susfs-*` branch.
+Please modify according to the channel name in the SukiSU Ultra repository.
+Do not modify unless you are a developer.
+Do not leave it empty or remove it.

-Custom version identifier:
+Custom Version Tag:
-Replace the original commit hash with your custom content.
-You can change this freely, but keep it reasonably short.
+Replace the original commit hash with your custom content, and move the commit hash to the end.
+This can be modified freely, but keep it reasonably short.
+Example:
 v3.1.7-f5541e21@susfs-*
 ↓
-v3.1.7-custom content@susfs-*
-Set branches and custom version identifiers are separated by / (U+002F), which cannot be deleted
+v3.1.7-CustomContent@susfs-* [f5541e21]

+If you don’t want to use a custom version tag, just leave it empty (e.g. `susfs-main/`).

+Whether or not you use a custom version tag, the branch and the custom tag **must** be separated by a slash (`/`, U+002F).
+Do not remove it.
 ```
 -- Remove file-map and build method selection; let the main workflow decide automatically [@Bouteillepleine](https://github.com/Bouteillepleine).
 -- First to support custom kernel build time `UTS_VERSION` for all device models and all build methods.